-General Business
+General Business Hildegard R. Hendrickson, Ph.D., Adviser

-Donald W. Ireland, M.B.A., J.D., Adviser

-The general business major provides a broad survey of the entire area of business.
-It is designed for students who intend to operate their own business enterprise, those who expect to attain greater specialization through on-the-job programs, or those who plan graduate studies.
+The general business major provides the opportunity for a broad survey of business subjects.
+It is designed for students who intend to operate their own business enterprises, those who expect to attain greater specialization through on-the-job programs, or those who plan later to study in a specific area.